-A mental health disorder can affect people of every sex, age, gender, ethnicity, or socioeconomic group.
-Disorders can range from mild to severe and like any medical condition, many factors can trigger illness.
-Those with mental disorders struggle to cope with everyday life because of their altered thinking, moods or behavior.
-According to the Centers for Disease Control and Prevention, more that 50% of individuals will be diagnosed with a mental illness in their lifetime.
+Various types of psychological disorders affect people of every sex, age, gender, ethnicity, and socioeconomic group.
+Leading mental health disorders can range from mild to severe and like any medical condition, many factors can trigger illness.
+Those with the leading mental health disorders struggle to cope with everyday life because of their altered thinking, moods, or behaviors.
+According to the Centers for Disease Control and Prevention (CDC), more than 50% of individuals will be diagnosed with a mental illness in their lifetime.
 While there are many mental health disorders, some are more common than others.
-Below are ten of the most common mental illnesses affecting American adults.

-- Schizophrenia: Schizophrenia is a serious mental illness that can cause people to have delusions, hallucinate or show no emotion at all.
-Individuals with schizophrenia can have difficulty thinking clearly, managing emotions, making decisions, and relating to others.
-Although the disorder can occur at any age, the average onset tends to be in the late teens and early 20’s for men and late 20’s to early 30’s for women.
+- Schizophrenia: Schizophrenia, one of the most debilitating mental illnesses, can cause people to have delusions, hallucinate, or show very little emotion.
+Individuals with schizophrenia can have difficulty thinking clearly, managing their emotions, making decisions, and relating to others.
+Although the disorder can occur at any age, the average onset tends to be in the late teens and early 20s for men and late 20s to early 30s for women.

 - Bipolar Disorder: Bipolar disorder is one of several mood disorders that leave people with emotions swinging from very high (manic) to hazardously low (depressive).
-The extremes are so severe that they can damage relationships, result in poor academic or work performance and possibly lead to suicide.
-It is estimated that 2.6% of the US population is diagnosed with bipolar disorder and over 83% of those cases are sever.
+The extremes are so severe that they can damage relationships, result in poor academic or work performance, and possibly lead to suicide.
+It’s estimated that 2.6% of the US population is diagnosed with bipolar disorder and more than 83% of those cases are severe.
 Most people with bipolar disorder are diagnosed by age 25.

-- Obsessive Compulsive Disorder (OCD): OCD is characterized by repetitive, unwanted, obsessions and irrational, excessive urges of certain actions.
-Individuals with OCD will often see symptoms in childhood, adolescence, or young adulthood.
-Typically, symptoms will las more than an hour each day and will interfere with daily functioning.
+- Obsessive-Compulsive Disorder (OCD): OCD is characterized by repetitive, unwanted, obsessions and irrational, excessive urges for certain actions.
+Individuals with OCD often first experience symptoms in childhood, adolescence, or young adulthood.
+Typically, symptoms will last more than an hour each day and will interfere with daily functioning.

-- Anxiety Disorders: Anxiety disorders are the most common mental health condition in the US and can include OCD, panic attacks and phobias.
-It is estimated that 40 million adults have an anxiety disorder.
+- Anxiety Disorders: Anxiety disorders, some of the most common mental health disorders in the U.S., include OCD, panic attacks, and phobias.
+It’s estimated that 40 million adults have an anxiety disorder.
 We all have anxiety at some point in our lives, but when feelings of intense fear and distress limit daily functioning, an anxiety disorder may be present.

-- Phobias: Anxiety disorder also comes in the form of phobias.
-Social anxiety disorder, or social phobia, occurs when everyday situations cause someone to become self-conscious and anxious.
+- Phobias: Anxiety disorders also come in the form of phobias.
+Social anxiety disorder, one of the top mental health issues in the U.S., occurs when everyday situations cause someone to become self-conscious and anxious.
 They spend days and weeks worrying about a single situation.
-As with panic disorder, social anxiety can lead to agoraphobia, sometimes causing the sufferers to become so overwhelmed with fear that they avoid activities or even leaving their home.
+As with panic disorder, social anxiety can lead to agoraphobia, sometimes causing the sufferers to become so overwhelmed with fear that they avoid activities or even refuse to leave their homes.

 - Substance Use Disorder: Mental health disorders and substance use disorders can co-occur, making treatment for both disorders necessary.
-More than one in four adults with a serious mental health issues, such as anxiety, depression, schizophrenia, and personality disorders, also have a substance use disorder.
-Individuals with a dual diagnosis, must receive treatment for both issues.
+More than one in four adults with a serious mental health disorder, like anxiety, depression, schizophrenia, or a personality disorder, also have a substance use disorder.
+Individuals with a dual diagnosis must receive treatment for both issues.

-- Eating Disorders: Bulimia nervosa, anorexia nervosa, and binge-eating disorder are marked by extreme behaviors, which usually are rooted in complex biological and psychological causes, including depression and anxiety.
+- Eating Disorders: Eating disorders are some of the common mental health disorders in the U.S. and include bulimia nervosa, anorexia nervosa, binge eating disorder, and others.
+These disorders are marked by extreme behaviors, which usually are rooted in complex biological and psychological causes, including depression and anxiety.

-- Mood Disorders: Mood disorders have varying degrees of severity and can be difficult to diagnose however, they are the most frequently diagnosed mental disorders.
-In addition to bipolar disorder, mood disorders include major depressive disorder and dysthymic disorder.
-Major depression is a debilitating illness that usually reoccurs throughout a person’s lifetime.
-Symptoms include fatigue, lack of focus, changes in appetite and thoughts of suicide.
+- Mood Disorders: Mood disorders have varying degrees of severity and can be difficult to diagnose however, they’re some of the most common mental health disorders in the U.S. In addition to bipolar disorder, mood disorders include major depressive disorder and dysthymic disorder.
+Major depression, one of the most debilitating mental illnesses, usually reoccurs throughout a person’s lifetime.
+Symptoms include fatigue, lack of focus, changes in appetite, and thoughts of suicide.
 People with dysthymia have symptoms that are less severe but longer lasting — for periods of at least two years.
 Other forms of depression include seasonal affective disorder and postpartum depression.